California Car Accident Laws

 For car accident claims, you have two years from the date of the accident to file a lawsuit.
 If you’re claiming compensation for property damage, such as to your vehicle, the deadline extends to three years.

-Failing to file within these timelines generally means you lose your right to sue.
+Failing to file an injury claim within these timelines generally means you lose your right to sue.
 These limits ensure that the case is handled while evidence is still fresh and to prevent the indefinite threat of legal action.
 Understanding these deadlines is crucial to protect your rights and ensure you can seek the compensation you deserve.

 Immediate legal consultation after an accident can help you understand these timelines and prepare your case effectively, ensuring all necessary steps are taken promptly.